 Instead, you will make the cookies with chow mein noodles, chocolate, and butterscotch.
 This combination will produce the most amazing chow mein butterscotch haystacks you’ve ever had.

 These no bake haystack cookies are the perfect addition to your list of homemade Christmas cookies to make and share with friends and family.

 You’ll be able to find everything you need at your local grocery store for these chow mein noodle cookies.
 Here’s a handy list of the simple ingredients needed to make these tasty treats.

 - Chow Mein noodles

 This recipe is perfect for being creative.
-You can add more things to this recipe to suit what you and your family like.
+You can substitute ingredients or add more things to this recipe to suit what you and your family like.
 Here are a few of my favorite things to add to these butterscotch haystacks: